Informasjonsforvaltning/fdk/README.md

      docker-compose up -d --build registration-react
      ```

-4) If imagase are already built, project can be run:
+4) If images are already built, project can be run:

 	```
 	docker-compose up -d